 Some of these behaviours may have other explanations but if you are concerned, or your child is displaying several of these signs it is important to seek help or advice.

-- Talk to your child about the importance of consent, and what it means to be in a healthy relationship.
+- Talk about the importance of consent and what it means to be in a healthy relationship.

-- Encourage your child to follow their instincts; when they get a sense of unease about a new friend or situation, they will know to trust this feeling and avoid that person.
+- Encourage them to trust their feelings if they get a sense of unease about a new friend or situation.

-- Make sure your child understands to never give strangers their personal details or arrange to meet them.
+- Make sure your child knows they should never give strangers their personal details or arrange to meet them.
 Personal details include full name, home address and what school they go to.

-- If you have difficulty talking with your child, consider seeking help from a parenting course or counsellor so that you can develop an open relationship with each other.
+- If you have difficulty talking with your child a parenting course or counsellor maybe be able to help you to develop an open relationship with each other.